Generalized matching condition for unity efficiency quantum transduction

-In this letter, we derive a unity-efficiency-achieving condition inspired by the widely-known impedance-matching condition in electrical engineering.
+In this Letter, we derive a unity-efficiency-achieving condition inspired by the widely known impedance-matching condition in electrical engineering.
 Based on this discovery, we establish an effective electric circuit model to clarify the analogy between direct quantum transduction and electrical power transmission.
-The generality of our unity-efficiency-achieving condition allows us to loosen the stringent constraints imposed on previous quantum transduction schemes, such as the requirement that all involved modes must be on resonance in the rotating frame, which may extend the applicability and flexibility of direct quantum transduction.
+The generality of our unity-efficiency-achieving condition allows us to loosen the stringent constraints imposed on previous quantum transduction schemes, such as the requirement that all involved modes must be on resonance in the rotating frame to achieve maximum efficiency (after consideration of frequency shifts given by the rotating-wave approximation) ~\cite{Safavi-Naeini2011,Andrews2014,Williamson2014}, which may extend the applicability and flexibility of direct quantum transduction.
 We also investigate the robustness of this condition and its working range under the influence of environmental dissipation introduced to the intermediate stages.

-\paragraph*{Model of $N$-Stage Direct Quantum Transduction --} The transduction device we are considering is a bosonic chain consisting of $N+2$ modes, where each mode in this chain is coupled to their nearest neighbors through passive interactions (Fig.~\ref{fig:nstage}(a)) regardless of the their physical carriers (e.g. optical modes, microwave modes, acoustic modes, magnons, etc.).
-Implementation of such systems has been demonstrated in existing quantum transduction experiments~\cite{Tsang2010,Javerzac2016,Rueda2016,Fan2018,Fu2021,Andrews2014,Higginbotham2018,Hisatomi2016,Zhu2020,Han2020b,Mirhosseini2020,Han2018,Everts2019,Bartholomew2020,Safavi-Naeini2011,Abdo2013,Hill2012,Morichetti2011} by properly driving the involved modes.
+\paragraph*{Model of $N$-stage direct quantum transduction.} The transduction device we are considering is a bosonic chain consisting of $N+2$ modes, where each mode in this chain is coupled to their nearest neighbors through passive interactions [Fig.~\ref{fig:nstage}(a)] regardless of their physical carriers (e.g. optical modes, microwave modes, acoustic modes, magnons, etc.).
+The implementation of such systems has been demonstrated in existing quantum transduction experiments~\cite{Tsang2010,Javerzac2016,Rueda2016,Fan2018,Fu2021,Andrews2014,Higginbotham2018,Hisatomi2016,Zhu2020,Han2020b,Mirhosseini2020,Han2018,Everts2019,Bartholomew2020,Tu2022,Asadi2022,Safavi-Naeini2011,Abdo2013,Hill2012,Morichetti2011} by properly driving the involved modes.
 The whole device can be described by the following Hamiltonian

 with $\hat{m}_j$, $\hat{m}^\dagger_j$ the annihilation and creation operators of each mode, $\Delta_j$ the detuning of each mode in the rotating frame, and $g_j$ the coupling strength of each interaction.
 To stress the presence of the intermediate modes, we address each of them as a \textit{stage}.
 Therefore, a device with $N+2$ modes contains $N$ stages as the intermediate modes.
 For similar reasons, we use $\hat{a}$ as an alternative denotation for $\hat{m}_1$ and $\hat{b}$ for $\hat{m}_{N+2}$ as shown in Fig.~\ref{fig:nstage}(a).